go101/go101/pages/generics/555-type-constraints-and-parameters.md

 It depends on what the `int` identifier denotes.
-If it denotes a type (very possible, not absolutely), then compilers will think the code declares a generic type.
+If it denotes a type (very possible, not absolutely), then compilers should think the code declares a generic type.
 If it denotes a constant (it is possible), then compilers will treat `T *int` as a multiplication expression and think the code declares an ordinary array type.